 He envisioned a city with a high regard for the people’s need for leisure, health and social relationships.
 The main goal was making a better use of the space.
 Thus, he designed a grid-like pattern that would fill the area between the city walls and the surrounding towns.

-What to do in the Eixample
+What to see in the Eixample

 The Eixample is one of the most dynamic and confortable areas to live in Barcelona.
 Mainly because there’s always a restaurant, shop, supermarket or bar at walking distance.